bluescarni/heyoka.py/doc/install.rst

 * the `{fmt} <https://fmt.dev/latest/index.html>`__ library (**mandatory**),
 * the `TBB <https://github.com/oneapi-src/oneTBB>`__ library (**mandatory**),
-* the `mp++ <https://github.com/bluescarni/mppp>`__ library (**mandatory** if the heyoka C++ library was compiled with the ``HEYOKA_WITH_MPPP`` option on to enable support for quadruple-precision computations via the :cpp:class:`mppp::real128` type - see the :ref:`heyoka C++ installation instructions <hy:installation>`).
+* the `mp++ <https://github.com/bluescarni/mppp>`__ library (**mandatory** if the heyoka C++ library was compiled against an mp++ installation with support for quadruple-precision computations via the :cpp:class:`mppp::real128` type - see the :ref:`heyoka C++ installation instructions <hy:installation>`).

 On the Python side, heyoka.py requires at least Python 3.5